 My Clearleft journey

 Last week I left Clearleft to begin a new chapter in Australia.
-And while I've been waiting for the new chapter to come together, I've been feeling a little sad.
-Sad to leave behind an excellent job that challenged and developed me.
-I enjoyed working with the people at Clearleft even more.
-I also loved being part of the Brighton web community.
+While I've been waiting for the last pieces to come together, I've been feeling sad.
+Sad to leave behind an excellent job that challenged and developed me; saying goodbye to my wonderful friends and colleagues at Clearleft.
+Sad to leave my work in the Brighton web community.

 Writing for A List Apart

-In November 2015, I wrote an article for A List Apart about a technique I starting using when building pattern libraries.
-Working with an editor was amazing.
+In November 2015, I wrote an article for A List Apart about a collaboration exercise I starting using when building component libraries.
+After only ever blogging on my own website, I was incredibly excited to have my article submission accepted.
+Working with an editor was a great learning experience.

 End of chapter one

-So that's it.
-That's chapter one of my career as a developer.
-What a journey.
-If the next one is filled with just half as many opportunities, wonderful people and fun times, I'll be extremely lucky.
+So that's chapter one of my career as a developer.
+I've grown professionally and personally in more ways than I imagined possible.
+I had no idea it would be this hard to leave.
+I guess that's a sign of a truly great time.
+If the next chapter is filled with just half as many opportunities, wonderful people and fun times, I'll be extremely lucky.